variousauthors/indievspewdiepie/NEXTSTEP.md

 - forecast the physics and draw a dotted line in the direction a thing is going, but also remember where the thing came from and draw that dotted line too.
-  - limit the length to N steps, and the dost should not move relative to the background
+  - limit the length to N steps, and the dots should not move relative to the background
   - the object should move along this line like a train along a rail, but also the line is dissapearing behind and appearing in front.